ldalzotto/ProjectUndefined-Prototype/Assets/Undefined/Logic/SoldierBehavior/SoliderBehavior.md

             MOVE_TO_LAST_SEEN_PLAYER_POSITION -down-> MOVE_TOWARDS_PLAYER : PlayerObject just in sight

-            SoldierAIbehavior -down-> MOVE_TOWARDS_INTEREST_DIRECTION : A damage has been received \n PlayerObject not in sight
-            MOVE_TOWARDS_INTEREST_DIRECTION -> PATROLLING : Nothing happened
+            SoldierAIbehavior -> TrackUnknownStateManager : A damage has been received \n PlayerObject not in sight TrackUnknownStateManager --> SoldierAIbehavior : Nothing happened
 ````